Link to a published Document

 The purpose of this feature is to provide a simple way to link to and reference published documents from other services, such as an intranet or via email.
 Instead of instructing the user to "Go to the AM System and search for Document #1083," you can now provide a link that takes the user directly to the specified document.

-The link requires that the recipient has a user account in the AM System and that the user has access to the specific document.
-If the user is logged into the AM System when they click on the link, they will be taken directly to the document.
-If the user is not logged in, they will be prompted to log in to access the document directly.
-If the user lacks access to the linked document, they will see an error message stating: You do not have permission to see this document.
+Permalinks require that the recipient has a user account in the AM System and that the user has the necessary permissions to view the specific document.
+If the user is logged in when they click the link, they will be taken directly to the document.
+If the user is not logged in, they will be prompted to log in to gain access to the document.
+Should the user lack the appropriate permissions for the linked document, an error message will be displayed stating, "You do not have permission to see this document"

 How to Copy a Link